 We’ve all taken courses and classes to help us learn how to run our businesses better.
 Any ebooks and courses related to your freelance business, whether that’s building a website from scratch, getting more clients to come to you or reading a business-related book, all of these costs can be written off.

-This includes any classes, workshops, trainings and other education costs that are related to your current field of work — no matter if they’re online or in-person.
+This includes any classes, workshops, online courses and other education costs that are related to your current field of work — no matter if they’re online or in-person.
 And don’t forget any costs for books, research and subscriptions.

 This tax savings could help make a course or product worth the time and money you’re spending on it.